UniVoucher/UniVoucher-For-Woocommerce/readme.txt

 * Automatic on-demand card creation for backordered orders
 * Real-time wallet balance tracking and management

-**🔄 Backorder Automation**

-* Automated stock management for backordered orders
+**⭐ On-Demand Mode**

+* Automatically create cards after customers place orders
-* Automatic creation of backordered cards using internal wallet and UniVoucher API
+* Cards are created on demand using the internal wallet private key with the UniVoucher API
-* Smart order assignment checks with improved inventory management
-* Configurable email notifications based on order assignment status

 = Supported Networks =